Reference Date: 19-May-2014

 FOOD SECURITY SNAPSHOT

-Large volumes of maize imports recorded in 2013/14 marketing year (May/April) to compensate for the drought-reduced output in 2013
+Large volumes of maize imported in the 2013/14 marketing year (May/April) to compensate for the drought-reduced output in 2013

 Food security conditions expected to improve with new harvest, following the sharp deterioration in the previous year, where approximately 464 000 people were in need of assistance

 Cereal production expected to recover in 2014

 Harvesting of the 2014 coarse grains is about to start.
 Provisional production estimates, released by the Ministry of Agriculture, Water and Forestry in April, indicate an increased output relative to the previous year’s drought-reduced harvest.
 The maize crop, mainly from the commercial sector, is forecast to increase by nearly 70 percent to about 68 000 tonnes compared to 2013.
 Production in the communal sector also registered positive gains, mainly on account of a rebound in yields as the planted area remained relatively unchanged.
 The second important cereal, millet, although lower than the average, also increased by 48 percent to 37 000 tonnes.

 Despite an overall estimated increase in national production, sporadic rainfall at the end of 2013 and short dry spells in January and early February, caused some water deficits and limited larger production gains, particularly in the northcentral communal farming areas of Oshana and Oshikoto.
 In addition, an outbreak of American Bollworms caused some damage to cereal crops.

 Following the drought in 2013, which induced farmers to significantly increase livestock sales (nationally, the number of cattle marketed rose by 76 percent on an annual basis in the third quarter of 2013), pasture and livestock conditions have improved in most parts of the country this year.
 However, in the northwestern region of Kuene water deficits have continued to negatively impact on pasture development.